Trinity Pain Medicine Associates

 Every year, over 50 million Americans learn that they have some form of arthritis, a group of conditions that cause joint inflammation which is often accompanied by pain and stiffness.
-Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas can help diagnose and treat your arthritic condition, so you can continue your active life.
+Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas and Dallas, Texas can help diagnose and treat your arthritic condition, so you can continue your active life.
 Call the office or book an appointment online today.

 Arthritis is not a single condition with a single cause.
 Osteoarthritis is the most common form, where the cartilage that protects the ends of bones erodes, permitting bone-on-bone contact and creating inflammation and pain in a joint.
 Often due to the wear and tear of daily living, osteoarthritis may also follow an injury to a joint.

 Rheumatoid arthritis is the second most common form of the disease, and it’s an autoimmune problem, where the synovium – the lining of a joint – is broken down by your dysfunctional immune system.
 The synovium swells in response, and joint deterioration typically follows.
 Infections, diseases, and components in your blood can cause other types of arthritis, such as gout, for example.